 Some people don’t have personal income, he said, and others might have negative income.
 In those situations, Wamhoff didn’t see how it would be possible for all Americans to pay income tax: "Is it no longer just a tax on income — it’s just a tax on living?"

-Garrett Watson, a senior policy analyst at the Tax Foundation, said executing Scott’s proposal might involve shifting how some benefits are administered.
+Garrett Watson, a senior policy analyst at the Tax Foundation, a center-right think tank, said executing Scott’s proposal might involve shifting how some benefits are administered.

 Watson said, for example, that moving the Child Tax Credit outside of the tax code and transforming it into a spending program that makes payments to households could increase the portion of households that owe income tax while ensuring their net benefit remains unchanged.